chrisjgilbert/bank/README.md

 After this planning stage, I started by creating the Account class and it's core transaction methods: deposit and withdraw.

-Once this was done I created the DateFormatter then finally the Statement class.
+Once this was done I created the DateFormatter as I needed this to give me the date in a pretty format to add into the transaction history.
+I then finally added the Statement class which just printed out the transaction history with a header.

 ## Testing
 * Tested using RSpec